mathworks/developer-zone-blog/README.md

 # Developer Zone Blog
-This repository contains files associated with the [Developer Zone](https://blogs.mathworks.com/developer/) blog.
+This repository contains files associated with the [Developer Zone](https://blogs.mathworks.com/developer/) blog, where we discuss a variety of topics centered around professional software development workflows with MATLAB.

 Each blog post is a branch of this repository.
 Each branch contains content relevant to the blog post and is included for readers to reproduce the